tommykw/JINS-MEME-Sample/README.md

 JINS MEME Sample
 ======================
-This application is a JINS MEME sample on Android
+This application is a glasses-type wearable device on Android

 Build
 ----------------------